MicrosoftDocs/customer-insights/ci-docs/engagement-insights/funnel-reports.md

    :::image type="content" source="media/funnel-limit-time.png" alt-text="Funnel editor showing advanced setting and options to limit time to complete a funnel.":::

-1. Choose the time the funnel must have been completed in the **Set limit to** drop-down list.
+1. Choose the time the funnel must have been completed in the **Set limit to** dropdown list.

 1. Select **Save** to apply your changes.